 Go Code Colorado organizers use their knowledge of state government operations to make public government data, most commonly known as “public data”, easier to find and easier to use.
-After we find the public data, participants in the Go Code Colorado competition turn that public data into useful business insights and tools.
+Quality, fresh, machine-readable data helps participants in the Go Code Colorado competition turn that public data into useful business insights and tools.

 Learn more about Go Code Colorado’s data resources:

 Explore COlorado public data on the Colorado Information Marketplace

 The Colorado Information Marketplace is provided by the Colorado Governor’s Office of Information Technology to make Colorado public data available to citizens in a centralized and easily discoverable location.
 It offers a dataset catalog and dataset repository, an application programming interface (API) and several tools for exploring and visualizing data.
 This snapshot is from 2017 — check out how much the catalog has grown since then!

 Finding Data – The Catalog and The Asset Inventory

 There are over 1,000 objects on the portal, and that number is growing every day from a collective effort of folks in the Governor’s Office for OIT, individual state agencies, and of course the Go Code Colorado Data Tech team!
 Downloads and Views allow users to see the relative popularity of each dataset, but make sure to be critical when using these reference points.

 - The Asset Inventory contains the count of ‘downloads’ and ‘views’ for every item on the portal.
 Use ‘name’ and dissolve duplicates to improve the accuracy of your results (As of 3/21/2019 there were 2746 items in asset inventory, but only 1940 items actually on CIM).
 Specifically – use name as the unique id column (you might have to merge duplicates to get a true uid) not the 4×4.